shahzaibAmeerHamza/shahzaibAmeerHamza/README.md

 # 👋 Hi, I'm Shahzaib Hamza!

 Welcome to my GitHub profile!
-I'm an aspiring **Data Analyst** with a passion for learning, analyzing, and solving problems using data.
+I'm an aspiring **Business** & **Data Analyst** with a passion for learning, analyzing, and solving problems using data.

 ---

 ## 🚀 What I'm Working On:
+- Business analysis and agile and scrum Practices
 - Learning **Microsoft Excel** and **Microsoft Power BI** for data cleaning and analysis.
 - Enhancing my skills in **Python** and **SQL**.
 - Building small projects to showcase my journey.